1.4 Display Port KVM Switch - Single Monitor - Two Computer

 1x USB 3.0 "A" type (USB 3 10gbps, or USB 3.2 gen 2) ports (up to 1A current) [10gbps model]

-There is a known issue with 2013 mac pros.
+There is a known issue with 2013 Mac Pros.
 The DP signal coming out of those is not remotely compliant with DP standards.
 It is possible to inline some EDID-aware DP repeaters to solve that issue.
-Level1Techs carries a good repeater for this as well. :)

 There are a couple laptops/docks that are similarly deficient but using shorter DP cables (< 2m) seemed to resolve that.
-If all else fails, the repeater works there too.
-The Repeater Level1Techs sells is limited to DP1.2
+A Level1Techs repeater (DP 1.2) can also alleviate this issues.
+DisplayPort Repeater & HDMI Splitter